downtempcode/ECE366/README.md

 Team members: Sierra Bowler, Ailene Rodriguez, Kevin Cervera NET IDs: sbowl, arodr310, kcerve3
 Contribution: Sierra drafted the .asm code using the lecture slides from class and using the MARS help manual.
+Ailene worked on the code for the loop.
+Kevin worked on the special case and helped with the main function.

 GitHub link: [https://github.com/downtempcode/ECE366](https://github.com/downtempcode/ECE366/blob/main/fib.asm)